timveil-cockroach/liquibase-example/README.md

     2019-06-07 09:48:37.073  INFO 13434 --- [           main] l.lockservice.StandardLockService        : Successfully released change log lock
     2019-06-07 09:48:37.129  INFO 13434 --- [           main] i.c.liquibase.LiquibaseDemoApplication   : Started LiquibaseDemoApplication in 2.129 seconds (JVM running for 2.525)
     ```
+3. Open [CockroachDB UI](http://localhost:8080/#/databases/tables) and verify that the table `person` has been created and data exists

+4. Bring down the CockroachDB cluster to clean up resources using `docker-compose down --remove-orphans --volumes`

 ### Test 2
+Test uses CockroachDB to generate a complex schema, generates a Liquibase `changelog` for the schema and then applies to a different database.

+1. From the root directory, run `docker-compose up -d` to start a single node CockroachDB instance.
+See [docker-compose.yml](docker-compose.yml) for more details.

 1. Use the CockroachDB `workload` command to generate the `tpcc` database and schema
     ```bash
     docker-compose exec crdb /cockroach/cockroach workload init tpcc